-There are a number of reasons that can lead to postpartum depression in new mothers.
+A number of things can lead to postpartum depression in new mothers.
 Women with a history of mental health conditions or depression are typically at a higher risk.
 The following reasons can also increase the possibility of postpartum depression:

 - Emotional fatigue which could be caused due to stress from pregnancy, illness, financial constraints, social isolation, or health problems in the newborn baby.

-- The hormonal changes experienced during pregnancy or after the childbirth.
+- The hormonal changes experienced during pregnancy or after childbirth can cause postpartum depression.
 At the time of pregnancy, the levels of the hormones progesterone and oestrogen are higher than usual.
 The levels fall back to normal after delivery.
 This abrupt change may lead to depression.

 - History of mental health illness in the family.

-Women who are healthy and have had a normal delivery can also face this condition.
-Since the chances of postpartum depression affecting women with previous history of depression are higher, do inform your doctor if you have previously suffered from anxiety or depression in the past.
+Women who are healthy and have had normal deliveries can also face this condition.
+Since the chances of postpartum depression affecting women with a previous history of depression are higher, do inform your doctor if you have previously suffered from anxiety or depression in the past.

-- Loss of interest in doing work and lack of enjoyment in pursuing your hobbies
+- Loss of interest in doing work and lack of enjoyment in pursuing hobbies.

-- Feeling of worthlessness and lack of self- control
+- A feeling of worthlessness and lack of self-control.

-Postpartum psychosis is a rare psychiatric condition which usually develops in the first week of delivery.
-The signs and symptoms of postpartum psychosis are more severe than those of depression and include:
+Postpartum psychosis is a rare psychiatric condition which usually develops in the first week after delivery.
+The signs and symptoms of postpartum psychosis are more severe than those of depression, and include:

 - Delusions and hallucinations